Chappie11/connect-in-crisis/index.md

 ## 🌍 English

 ### 🧭 Purpose
-To help vulnerable people stay connected when the internet is down or monitored — especially in high-risk regions like Iran, Gaza, and beyond.
+To help vulnerable people stay connected when the internet is down or monitored — especially in high-risk regions.

 ### 🟢 Tier 1: Preparation (Before Shutdown)
 - Install secure apps: Bridgefy, Briar, Session, SimpleX